LEE-HYUNSANG/UPBIT_ML/README.md

 `/api/status` returns a new `next_refresh` value, the timer is synchronised with the actual remaining time until the next five‑minute candle closes.

+Account information and sell monitoring data are fetched every 10 seconds so the dashboard always shows recent positions.

 Both monitoring tables are refreshed right after each calculation.
 The background loops emit a `refresh_data` SocketIO event, which triggers the browser to call `/api/balances` and `/api/signals` three times at one‑second